Pimp Juice (drink): Controversy

 Pimp Juice made national headlines when several cultural groups and women's organizations, including Project Islamic H.O.P.E., the National Alliance For Positive Action, the National Black Anti-Defamation League and the Messianic Afrikan Nation, called for a national boycott of Pimp Juice Energy Drink and all stores that carried the product.

 Naji Ali, the director of Project Islamic H.O.P.E., one of the leaders of the boycott, stated that the drink "Contributes to negative and demeaning stereotypes of African-Americans", while others said that the name "degrades women and glorifies a pimp lifestyle".
 Paul Scott of the Afrikan Nation has also expressed concerns that the drink promotes the wrong leadership and lifestyle that is required in the black community.

 Demetrius Denham, co-founder of Fillmore Street Brewery, was one of the first to speak out publicly in defense of Pimp Juice when he told BET.com "the term pimp has changed meaning over the years and doesn't have the same connotation to youth.
 I think it's a word that has changed significance over the last 10 to 15 years".

 Nelly defended the product as "Pimp Juice is anything that attracts the opposite sex; it could be money, fame, or straight intellect; it don't matter!
 Pimp Juice is color blind; you find it works on all colors, creeds and kinds; from ages 50 right down to nine."
 He noted that a portion of the proceeds from the drink will go to his philanthropic organization, 4Sho4Kids.

 While these protests created a storm of negative media coverage, they did little to slow the sales of Pimp Juice.
-A company spokeswoman said the company sold over one million cans of Pimp Juice in the first 3 months of operations.
+A company spokeswoman said the company sold over one million cans of Pimp Juice within the first three months of operations.